ryanmend/IoT-Device-Security-Assessment/src/01_introduction/README.md

 ## Intended Audience

-As the name suggests, the IoT Device Security Assessment is mainly intended to be used by students, researchers, or practitioners can adopt.
-However, others might benefit from the concepts and test cases introduced in this guide as well:
+Our IoT Device Security Assessment framework is mainly intended to be used by students, researchers, or practitioners can adopt.
+However, others might benefit from the concepts and test cases introduced in this guide as well.